James Hannaway is an Associate at Sanford Heisler Sharp.

-- J.D., The George Washington University Law School, with highest honors
+- J.D., The George Washington University Law School, with Highest Honors, Order of the Coif

 - B.A., Carleton College, cum laude

 - Honorable Deborah A. Robinson, Magistrate Judge in the United States District Court for the District of Columbia